Adam-Vandervorst/PyBHV/README.md

 ## Installation
 `pip install bhv`

-If you only want to work with the symbolic implementation, you're good to go with `from bhv.symbolic import Var, SymbolicBHV`.
+If you only want to work with plain Python, you're good to go with `from bhv.vanilla VanillaBHV as BHV`.

 Else you'll need
 `pip install numpy` or `pip install torch` with respectively `from bhv.np import NumPyPacked64BHV as BHV` or `from bhv.np import TorchBoolBHV as BHV`.